 Here’s What You’ll Study in a Nurse Educator Degree Program

-Nurse educators have a responsibility to train the future generation of nurses.
-Find out what education you’ll need to teach.
+Nurse educators train the future generation of nurses.
+Find out what nurse educator degree you’ll need to teach others.

 Nurse educator careers are an important part of the field, but first you’ll need to learn from someone.
 In order to take on a leadership role in the field of nursing and become a nurse educator, you’ll need either a Master’s of Science in Nursing (MSN) degree or a PhD in nursing.
 Whether you earn an MSN or PhD will depend on the level of coursework you want to teach.